Higher-order van Hove singularity in magic-angle twisted trilayer graphene

+are calculated from a $\bk\cdot\bp$ approach at $\bK$~\footnote{See Supplemental Material for details of the calculations.} and depend on the details of the spectrum of the trilayer.
+They are shown in Fig.~\ref{DOS_159_08} (d) as a function of the displacement field for the angle $\theta=1.59^\circ$ measured in~\cite{Park_2021}.
 Remarkably, $v$ and $\eta$ vanish for values of $D$ in very close proximity, suggesting the vicinity to the higher-order VHS.
 It explains the strong feature observed Fig.~\ref{DOS_159_08} in the density of states although, rigorously speaking, reaching the higher-order VHS requires the fine-tuning of an additional parameter.
 This can be done by changing the twist angle $\theta$.
 In order to get a closer look at the exact position of the higher-order VHS, we trace out the values of $D$ and $\theta$ for which the velocity and the curvature of the band dispersion both vanish at the $\bK$ point.
 The result as function of the corrugation parameter $r$ is shown in Fig.~\ref{trajectory_3D} (a).
 As anticipated, we find a line of higher-order VHS in this tridimensional parameter space.
 We stress again that, under the reasonable assumption of a corrugation parameter $r=0.8$ and for the twist angle $\theta=1.59^\circ$, one gets very close to the higher-order VHS by simply tuning the electric displacement.

 The trajectory of higher-order VHS in Fig.~\ref{trajectory_3D} (a) originates from a critical angle $\theta_{CH} \simeq 1.536^\circ$ where both the displacement field $D$ and the corrugation $r$ are vanishing.
 This point corresponds in fact to the chiral limit of TBG~\cite{Vishwanath_2018,PhysRevResearch.2.023237,Becker_2021,Wang_2021,Ren_2021} where the whole active band is rigorously flat.
 At $r=0$, $\theta =\theta_{CH}$ is also the first magic angle.
 As $D$ increases, the line of higher-order VHS extends till a critical value of the atomic corrugation $r \simeq 0.842$ above which it is not possible to have $v$ and $\eta$ both vanishing.
 At smaller twist angles, we find that each magic angle $\theta^{(n>1)}_{CH}$ in the chiral limit $r=0$ is the starting point of a similar line of higher-order VHS.